-You can build a password promotion on any app that has an entry form, but the best option is the Sweepstakes App.
+You can build a password promotion on any campaign app that has an entry form, but the best option is the Sweepstakes App.
 After saving your initial settings in the Edit section of your Sweepstakes, toggle over to the Customize section.
-In the Entry Page builder, you can hover your mouse over the form fields and select edit on the top right corner.
+In the Entry Page builder, you can click the Form Element to open its Settings menu on the left.

-From there, you can click add form fields and choose Password Field from the populated menu.
+From there, you can click Add Form Field and choose Password from the populated menu.
 Depending on the type of password promotion you’re creating, you can rename the field or leave it as is.